LivePersonInc/node-agent-sdk/README.md

 ## Disclaimer
 The current SDK version starts sending *MessagingEventNotification*s immediately upon connection, but this subscription will exclude some notifications.

-A new major version of the SDK will be released soon in which there is no automatic subscription, and you must explicitly subscribe to these events for each conversation in order to reveive them.
+A new major version of the SDK will be released soon in which there is no automatic subscription, and you must explicitly subscribe to these events for each conversation in order to receive them.

-In order to guarantee compatibility with future versions of the SDK, and to ensure that no notifications are missed even with the current SDK version, it is highly recommended that your bot explicitly subscribe to *MessagingEventNotification*s for all relevant conversations, as demonstrated in the [Agent-Bot](https://github.com/LivePersonInc/node-agent-sdk/tree/master/examples/agent-bot) example's [MyCoolAgent.js](https://github.com/LivePersonInc/node-agent-sdk/blob/master/examples/agent-bot/MyCoolAgent.js).
+In order to guarantee compatibility with future versions of the SDK, and to ensure that no notifications are missed even with the current SDK version, it is highly recommended that your bot explicitly subscribe to *MessagingEventNotification*s for all relevant conversations, as demonstrated in the [Agent-Bot](/examples/agent-bot) example's [MyCoolAgent.js](/examples/agent-bot/MyCoolAgent.js).

 ## Getting Started

 ### Install

-- **Option 1 - npm install (does not include examples)**
+- **Option 1 - npm install (does not include sample apps)**

    ```sh
    npm i node-agent-sdk --save
    ```

-- **Option 2 - Clone this repository (includes examples)**
+- **Option 2 - Clone this repository (includes sample apps)**

     ```sh
     git clone https://github.com/LivePersonInc/node-agent-sdk.git
     ```

+   // TODO: Fix greeting bot link
-    Run the [greeting bot example][3] (see how in [Running The Sample Apps][4]).
+    Run the [greeting bot][5] example (see how in [Running The Sample Apps][3]).

 ### Quick Start Example